Horsham F.C.: Hop Oast

 The 2024-25 season proved to be the most successful in the club’s history.
 Horsham once again reached the first round proper of the FA Cup, beating Virginia Water, Dorking Wanderers, Margate and Gorleston in the qualifying rounds before being beaten 3-1 in the first round, away at League Two Chesterfield.
 Later in the season, Horsham clinched the Isthmian League title on the final day, finishing level on points with Billericay Town but with one higher goal difference.
 Horsham started the day in second with one fewer goal difference than Billericay, however even though Billericay beat Cheshunt 4-2, Horsham beat Hashtag United 5-1 to win the title and achieve promotion to the National League South for the first time in their 144-year history.
 Horsham then went on to win the Sussex Senior Cup for the second season in a row, beating Littlehampton Town 1-0 with the single goal being a free-kick goal from James Hammond in the 6th minute of stoppage time.

+National League South

+The 2025-26 season was one of consolidation for the Hornets, following their promotion to the National League South.
+Horsham finished the season in 15th place, having accrued 59 points.
+Horsham also enjoyed an unprecedented FA Trophy run, the highlight being a 2-1 away victory over Scunthorpe United.
+Their campaign ultimately ended at the quarter final stage, where they were beaten 2-1 at home by Southend United.